k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 # TDM - Tables Implementation

 TDM enables the user to provision tables in a TDM task.
-The user can select either of the following options:
+The user can select 1 of the following 2 options:

 1. Business entities and referential data.
 The included tables are related to the task's business entities and are needed to complete the data in the tested environment.
 2. Tables - TDM 9.0 enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.